stedolan/ppx_stage/README.md

 let id x = x  in ((id 1), (id "foo"))
 ```

-There is one subtle restriction on polymorphism: variables bound in
+There are two subtle restrictions on polymorphism.
+First, variables bound in
 staged programs have monomorphic types in nested `[%code ...]`
 expressions.
 For instance, this code won't compile: